jerridan/shardVPN/README.md

 1. Once the script has finished running, go to the S3 service in your AWS account.
 1. In the 'shard-vpn-keys' bucket, you will see a number of files.
-Once your VPN server has initialized, a file with the name `client.ovpn` will appear.
+Once your VPN server has initialized, a file with the name `shard-vpn-client.ovpn` will appear.
 This takes ~3 minutes.
-1. Download the `client.ovpn` file.
+1. Download the `shard-vpn-client.ovpn` file.
-1. Use the `client.ovpn` file with your favourite OpenVPN-compatible VPN software to establish a connection with the server.
+1. Use the `shard-vpn-client.ovpn` file with your favourite OpenVPN-compatible VPN software to establish a connection with the server.
     - If you are using macOS, I recommend [Tunnelblick](https://tunnelblick.net/)
 1. Presto!
 You should now be connected to your own private VPN server!